Skip to content

 Functions of Vitamin D

-Vitamin D plays a vital role for several processes within the body.
-These include:
+Vitamin D plays a vital role in several processes within the body.
+Here are some of the most important that I want you to know about:

--Bone health: Vitamin D is known for its role in aiding calcium absorption in the gut that helps promote bone formation.
+Vitamin D is known for its role in aiding calcium absorption in the gut which helps promote bone formation.
 Without adequate vitamin D, the body is unable to effectively absorb calcium from the diet.
-The body will compensate for the missing calcium by pulling from the calcium stores within the existing bone.
-This process not only weakens the bones within the body, but affects the proper formation of new bone moving forward.
-Conditions such as rickets, osteomalacia (softening of the bone) and osteoporosis can be prevented with adequate vitamin D intake.
+The body will compensate for the missing calcium by pulling from calcium stores within the existing bone.
+This process not only weakens the bones within the body but affects the proper formation of new bone tissue moving forward.
+The risk for conditions such as rickets, osteomalacia (softening of the bone), and osteoporosis (a bone density disease) can be reduced with adequate vitamin D intake.

--Cancer: Vitamin D is now recognized as playing a role in the prevention of cancer.
-This is due in part to Vitamin D’s ability to modulate cell growth, in this case preventing the uncontrolled cell growth of cancer cells.
+The role of vitamin D in helping to prevent cancer is well established.
+This is due in part to vitamin D’s ability to modulate cell growth, in this case preventing the uncontrolled cell growth of cancer cells.
+Because of this, it’s a very important nutrient that I focus on for all of my clients who have cancer.

-Mood and Depression: studies have shown that if you’re deficient in Vitamin D, you may be more susceptible to depression.
-If mental health and/or seasonal affective disorder (SAD) are a concern for you, making sure you’ve got enough Vitamin D could be critical.
+Studies have shown that if you’re deficient in vitamin D, you may be more susceptible to depression.
+If mental health and/or seasonal affective disorder (SAD) is a concern for you, it could be critical to learn whether your level of vitamin D is sufficient.
+Some of my clients have actually noticed a true difference in their mood once they correct a vitamin D deficiency!

 Factors Affecting Absorption

-With a nickname like the “sunshine vitamin” it is not surprising to know that vitamin D deficiency is a real issue during the fall and winter months when natural exposure to sunlight on bare skin is minimal.
-Further, some studies have indicated that in the fall and winter months, skin generates little to no vitamin D in states that are located in a northern latitude (37 degrees N, to be exact).
-For reference, this includes over half the United States including the area south of San Francisco, St. Louis and Richmond, VA.
+With a nickname like the “sunshine vitamin,” it is not surprising to know that vitamin D deficiency is a prevalent issue during the fall and winter months when natural exposure to sunlight on bare skin is minimal.
+Further, some studies have indicated that in the fall and winter months, skin generates little to no vitamin D in states that are located at a northern latitude (37 degrees N, to be exact).
+For reference, this includes over half the United States including the area south of San Francisco, St. Louis, and Richmond, VA.

 Besides geographic latitude, other factors that can affect vitamin D absorption include:

-Essentially anything that can block the UV rays from reaching the skin lowers the absorption of vitamin D through the skin even in areas, and seasons, where rays are more direct.
+Essentially anything that can block UV rays from reaching the skin lowers the amount of vitamin D that is absorbed, even in areas, and seasons, where rays are more direct.

-The Institute of Medicine now recommends a dietary intake of 600 IU daily (or 800 IU if over the age of 70).
-There are limited dietary sources of vitamin D and many people end up supplementing.
-Keep in mind that many people may still experience low blood levels even when supplementing, so it is important to talk to your doctor about getting tested, continual monitoring, and the proper food sources, sun exposure and supplementation for your unique needs.
+The Institute of Medicine (IOM) recommends a dietary intake of vitamin D 600 IU daily (or 800 IU if over the age of 70).
+Since there are limited dietary sources of vitamin D, many people end up supplementing.
+Keep in mind that many people may still experience low blood levels even when supplementing, so it is important to talk to your doctor about getting tested, continual monitoring, and the proper food sources, sun exposure, and supplementation for your unique needs.

 Salmon

-Depending on the variety, studies show that salmon (especially wild varieties) contributes ~450-950 IU vitamin D per 3 ounce serving.
+Depending on the variety, studies show that salmon (especially wild varieties) contributes ~450-950 IU of vitamin D per 3-ounce serving.

 Canned tuna

 Tuna varieties contain differing amounts of vitamin D, but the most convenient and affordable option is tuna canned in water.
-A 4 oz can contributes ~150 IU vitamin D.
+A 4-ounce can contribute ~150 IU of vitamin D.

 Cod liver oil